 Ensure compost does not contain any visible refuse, other physical contaminants, or any substance considered harmful to plant growth.
 Do not use materials that have been treated with chemical preservatives as a compost feedstock.
-Do not use mixed municipal solid waste compost.

 Proper thermophilic composting meeting the US Environmental Protection Agency's definition for a 'process to further reduce pathogens' (PFRP) will effectively reduce populations of human and plant pathogens, as well as destroy noxious weed seeds and propagules.